samorani/MatchingPPE/README.md

     from ppe_match import Simulation

-	# Initiate the simuation framework with default parameters
+	# Initiate the testing framework with default parameters
     s = Simulation()

-    # Run the simulation on the GetUsPPE.org data set
+    # Run the testing procedure
     s.run()

-	# Check outputs
+	# Retrieve the decisions made throughout the simulation
 	s.get_decisions() # Pandas dataframe that can be stored

-	# Display metrics
+	# Retrieve the performance metrics
 	s.get_metrics() # Pandas dataframe that can be stored

 ### Visualize the five summary metrics